paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-068-disaster-relief.md

 (8) the opportunity to fund activities that maximize net benefits to society;

-(9) the extent to which assistance will fund mitigation activities in small impoverished communities; and
+(9) the extent to which assistance will fund mitigation activities in small impoverished communities;

+(10) the extent to which the State, local, Indian tribal, or territorial government has facilitated the adoption and enforcement of the latest published editions of relevant consensus-based codes, specifications, and standards, including amendments made by State, local, Indian tribal, or territorial governments during the adoption process that incorporate the latest hazard-resistant designs and establish criteria for the design, construction, and maintenance of residential structures and facilities that may be eligible for assistance under this chapter for the purpose of protecting the health, safety, and general welfare of the buildings’ users against disasters;

+(11) the extent to which the assistance will fund activities that increase the level of resiliency; and

-(10) such other criteria as the President establishes in consultation with State and local governments.
+(12) such other criteria as the President establishes in consultation with State and local governments.

 **(h) Federal share**